Where to Stay in Medellin (+ BEST Medellin Neighborhoods)

 Pandora’s Coliving House ($ – $$)

 If you’re looking for a hostel or longer-term coliving spot for your time in Medellin, Pandora’s Coliving House is an excellent option.
-This spot has a great mix of short-term travelers and long-term residents that spend months here.
+This spot has a great mix of short-term travelers and long-term residents who spend months here.
 The coworking space is great, the rooms are comfortable, and the owner and his family are lovely.

 Arame Hotel ($$)